Romania travel guide

 What's the weather like in Romania?

-The weather in Romania can vary a lot, so be mindful of the period in which you are traveling.
+The weather in Romania can vary a lot, so be mindful of the period in which you are travelling.
 Summers in Romania are quite hot, with temperatures smoothly going over 35° C, and dropping as low as -20° C during winters.
 The precipitations are quite modest, with spring being the driest season of all, but with thunderstorms and showers being quite common during the summer.
-During winter, there are usually heavy snowfalls, but most of the time, they start closer to the end of the season.

 What is internet access like in Romania?